 Refreshments, home baked cakes and garden games are available on the lawn next to the rose garden.
 Visitors can shelter under the gazebos and relax in the seating areas both inside or outside.
 Help yourself to tea or coffee and a slice of freshly baked cake whilst enjoying the magical surroundings.
 On sunnier days, children and adults of all ages can entertain themselves with traditional style garden games to be played on the lawn.

-A series of Indoor and outdoor art exhibitions will be on show from Friday 30th March 2018 until Sunday 30th September 2018.
-The 9 artists exhibiting their work are; Simon Probyn, Diccon Dadey, Shirley Jones, Daren Greenhow, Paul & Steph Simmons, Shelly Perkins, Alison Bowyer, Karen Edwards and Worcester Embroiderers’ Guild.
+A series of Indoor and outdoor art exhibitions will be on show from Friday 19th April 2018 until Sunday 29th September 2019.
+The 9 artists are to be confirmed.
 There will be opportunities to meet the artists on the first Saturday of each exhibition.
-Those days will be: Saturday 31st March, Saturday 2nd June and 4th August.
-Click here for more information about the artists and all other events taking place this year in The Walled Gardens.
+Click here for more information about the artists (TBC) and all other events taking place this year in The Walled Gardens.

 The fig house and melon house have been fully restored back to their former glory.
 When Chris and Karen arrived at Croome in 2000, the glasses houses were derelict and in 2002 work began to assess the buildings before the restoration work could begin.
 A new timber framework was fitted on the melon house in 2004, and sash windows were fitted the following year.
 Today, both glasshouses are fully functioning and house a number of exotic plants, fruits and vegetables, some of which visitors will be able to purchase (subject to weather and availability).